UrbanBez/Plot-examples/README.md

 I recommend saving the plots as vector .svg graphics and editing them in Adobe Illustrator or open-source [Inkscape](https://inkscape.org/).

 In case of any questions, please [email me](mailto:ubezelja@ist.ac.at).

+**Note: the figures are not necessary exactly the same as seen in the paper.
+The examples are meant to present the main formatting features of individual plots.*

 ## Fig. 3B example
 Figure 3B displays a frequency scatter diagram of Rab5 membrane lifetimes before (GDP) and after (GTP) nucleotide exchange.
 This example will introduce you to displaying scattered data points on a log axis and defining the axis tick values.